-St. John’s Antigua Cruise Guide: Top Things to Do After Arriving
+St. John’s, Antigua Cruise Port Guide: Top Things to Do for Cruise Travelers

-Arriving in St. John, Antigua feels like stepping into a watercolor painting.
+Arriving in St. John’s, Antigua feels like stepping into a watercolor painting.
 The turquoise harbor, pastel buildings, and lively rhythms set the tone the moment you walk off the ship.
-With only a day to explore, you’ll want to maximize every hour.
-That’s where this guide comes in.
+With only a day to explore, this St Johns Antigua cruise port guide helps you make the most of every hour.
+I’ve mapped out ten experiences that balance adventure, relaxation, and culture so you’ll know exactly how far each spot is from the cruise port, what to pack, how much to budget, and what to expect throughout your day.

 I’ve mapped out ten experiences that balance adventure, relaxation, and culture.
 You’ll know exactly how far each spot is from the cruise port, what to pack, how much to budget, and even what common complaints travelers share.
 Think of this as your St. John Antigua cruise playbook — practical, inspiring, and ready to help you craft a day you’ll never forget.